MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/bi-how-analyze-actual-versus-budget.md

 ---
-title: Analyse Actual Versus Budget
+title: Analyse Actual Amounts Versus Budgeted Amounts
 description: This topic describes how to analyse actual amounts versus budgeted amounts as a means of gathering, analysing, and sharing your company data.
-services: project-madeira
-documentationcenter: ''
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual